 How to switch broadband provider

 If you're unhappy with your broadband provider then use our simple tips to switch your broadband to someone better.

 Finding your perfect new package is only the first step towards switching – there's a process to follow if you want to change services with the minimum downtime.

 But you don't need to be put off by the thought of switching.
 77% of switchers in a recent Which? survey told us that they found it easy to do and many ended up with cheaper packages, faster speeds and more reliable connections.
 And, in the majority of cases, the whole process took less than two weeks.

-If you want to switch broadband provider then use our broadband deal reviews to find the best package for you, then follow our simple steps to make the move as smooth as possible:
+If you want to switch broadband provider then use our broadband deal reviews to find the best package for you.

 Step 1: Check you can leave your current provider